-The carrying amounts of liabilities recorded in the Consolidated Balance Sheets in respect of the above guarantees were not significant at December 31, 2017 and 2016, and reflect our best estimate of future payments, which we may incur as part of fulfilling our guarantee obligations.
+The carrying amounts of liabilities recorded in the Consolidated Balance Sheets in respect of the above guarantees were not significant at December 31, 2018 and 2017, and reflect our best estimate of future payments, which we may incur as part of fulfilling our guarantee obligations.

 In addition, in the normal course of bidding for and executing certain projects, we have entered into standby letters of credit, bid/performance bonds and surety bonds (collectively "performance bonds") with various financial institutions.
-Customers can draw on such performance bonds in the event that the Company does not fulfill its contractual obligations.
+Customers can draw on such performance bonds in the event that ABB does not fulfill its contractual obligations.
 ABB would then have an obligation to reimburse the financial institution for amounts paid under the performance bonds.
-At December 31, 2017 and 2016, the total outstanding performance bonds aggregated to \$7.7 billion and \$7.9 billion, respectively.
-There have been no significant amounts reimbursed to financial institutions under these types of arrangements in 2017, 2016 and 2015.
+At December 31, 2018 and 2017, the total outstanding performance bonds aggregated to \$7.4 billion and \$7.7 billion, respectively, of which \$4.3 billion and \$4.7 billion, respectively, relate to discontinued operations.
+There have been no significant amounts reimbursed to financial institutions under these types of arrangements in 2018, 2017 and 2016.